beetbox/beets/README.rst

 Contact
 -------
 * Encountered a bug you'd like to report or have an idea for a new feature?
 Check out our `issue tracker`_!
 If your issue or feature hasn't already been reported, please `open a new ticket`_ and we'll be in touch with you shortly.
+If you'd like to vote on a feature/bug, simply give a :+1: on issues you'd like to see prioritized over others.
 * Need help/support, would like to start a discussion, or would just like to introduce yourself to the team?
 Check out our `forums`_!
 * If you are a developer or a prospective developer looking for some guidance, we have a `gitter chat`_.
 Feel free to stop by anytime!